How Vitamin D Stops Cancer Stem Cells

 GcMAF Therapy Destroys Cancer

-Neither physicians nor scientists alike completely understood the critical role and benefits that optimal vitamin D levels provide to human physiology and pathology until the past decade.
-There has been zero evidence suggesting any toxicity concerns for the use of vitamin D to modulate GcMAF activity and suppress cancer since research from 2007.
+Neither physicians nor scientists alike completely understood the critical role and benefits that optimal vitamin D3 levels provide to human physiology and pathology until the past decade.
+There has been zero evidence suggesting any toxicity concerns for the use of D3 to modulate GcMAF activity and suppress cancer since research from 2007.
 What we know today is that vitamin D elevates GcMAF concentrations and provides the following anti-cancer mechanisms: (11)

 - Boost macrophage activity